jfcloutier/karma_system/design_notes/policies.md

 How a CA could impact a held belief is further modulated by the kind of belief it is.
 The only types of beliefs that can be impacted are count, trend and end beliefs.

 An *abduction* belief can not be impacted.
 This would be tantamount to neurosis.
-A belief abduced by a causal model it posited as given, until a new causal model is acquired that is without it.
+A belief abduced by a symbolic generative model it posited as given, until a new symbolic generative model is acquired that is without it.

 An *attempt* belief also can not be impacted for the same reason: It is a record of action already taken.